Namandhingra7847/PythonWithNaman1/README.md

 🧭 How to Use This Repository

 📖 Introduction
-This repository is part of The Ultimate Python Course created by CodeWithHarry.
+This repository is part of The Ultimate Python Course created by CodeWithNaman.
 It is designed to take you from beginner to confident Python developer by covering the core programming concepts, problem-solving, and project development.

 📚 Chapters
 1. Modules, Comments & pip